cksystemsteaching/selfie/README.md

 > Bitwise shift operators

-C\* only features arithmetic and some logical operators.
+C\* only features arithmetic and comparison operators.
 However, most programming languages also provide *bitwise* operators for manipulating individual bits of data.
 We discuss bitwise *shift* operators here and bitwise *logical* operators further below.
 The need for bitwise operators arises because modern computers, for the sake of increased throughput, only allow transferring data at the level of whole bytes or even just words, as in our machine model, but not bits.
 Also, while bitwise operations can be mimicked using integer arithmetic, native hardware support is obviously much faster and source code using bitwise operators explicitly is certainly more readable.
 The lack of support in selfie requires us to implement bitwise operators some other way.
 We choose to do that in library procedures such as `left_shift()` and `right_shift()` which demonstrate how to mimic bitwise shifting using integer multiplication and division, respectively, see the source code for the details.

 Explicit support of bitwise operators in C\* takes us to our first, more advanced assignment that involves code generation and therefore comes in two increasingly challenging parts.
 The first part called `bitwise-shift-compilation` focuses on handling their syntax.
 Only the second part called `bitwise-shift-execution` involves actual code generation.
 Try: